 - London College of Contemporary Arts, in the UK

-Some hip fashion designers today have completed a Visual Arts Bachelor's degree.
-Some of these study programmes focus on combining theories and practices from painting, drawing and photography, ideal for fashion designing.
+Some contemporary hip fashion designers have completed a Visual Arts Bachelor’s degree.
+These study programmes focus on combining theories and practices from painting, drawing and photography, ideal for fashion designing.

-Nowadays, graphics is everywhere, even in fashion.
+Nowadays, graphics are everywhere, even in fashion.
 Scissors and paper alone won’t do the trick.
-While it’s not necessary to pursue a three-year long Bachelor’s in Design or Graphic Design, you should get some of the insights these study areas have to offer.
+While it’s not necessary to pursue a three-year-long Bachelor’s in Design or Graphic Design, you should get some of the insights these study areas have to offer.

 - University of the Arts London, in the UK

 Key steps to a successful career in Fashion Design

 While a Bachelor’s in Fashion Design or a related discipline will help you develop the necessary skills and knowledge, it doesn’t guarantee that you will make it into the competitive fashion industry.
 You need to invest your time in other activities, such as:

 - Finding your niche